-We now use the generalized spectral tests to explore serial dependence of five major currencies-the nominal exchange rates of Canada (CD), Germany (DM), UK (BP), Japan (JY) and France (FF), per US dollar.
-The data is a weekly series from 1/1/1975 to 12/31/1998.
+We now use the generalized spectral tests to explore the serial dependence of five major currencies-the nominal exchange rates of Canada (CD), Germany (DM), the United Kingdom (BP), Japan (JY), and France (FF), per U.S. dollar.
+The data is a weekly series from January 1, 1975, to December 31, 1998.
 The daily noon buying rates in New York City certified by the Federal Reserve Bank of New York for customs and cable transfers purposes are obtained from the Chicago Federal Reserve Board (www.frbchi.org).
-The weekly series is generated by selecting Wednesdays series (if a Wednesday is a holiday then the following Thursday is used), which has 1253 observations.
-The use of weekly data avoids the so-called weekend effect, as well as other biases associated with nontrading, bid-ask spread, asynchronous rates and so on, which are often present in higher frequency data.
-We use the scaled logarithmic difference $Y_t = 100 \ln(\xi_t/\xi{t-1})$, where ξ_t is an exchange rate level.
+The weekly series is generated by selecting Wednesday series (if a Wednesday is a holiday, then the following Thursday is used), which has 1,253 observations.
+The use of weekly data avoids the so-called weekend effect, as well as other biases associated with nontrading, bid-ask spread, asynchronous rates, and so on, which are often present in higher-frequency data.
+We use the scaled logarithmic difference $Y_t = 100 \ln (\xi_t / \xi{t-1})$, where ξ_t is an exchange rate level.

-The statistic M(m, l) involves the choice of a bandwidth p, which may have significant impact on power.
+The statistic M(m, l) involves the choice of a bandwidth p, which may have a significant effect on the power.
 Hong (1999) proposes a data-driven method to choose p.
 This method still involves the choice of a preliminary bandwidth \bar{p} .
-Simulations in Hong (1999) and in Tables 2 & 3 show that the choice of \bar{p} is less important than the choice of p.
-We consider \bar{p} in the range 6 - 15 to examine the robustness of M(m, l) with respect to the choice of \bar{p} .
-We use the Daniell kernel, which maximizes the asymptotic power of M(m, l) over a class of kernels that includes Parzen and Quadratic-Spectral kernels.5 one-sided N(0,1) distribution, so the asymptotic critical value at the 5% level is 1.65.

-Table 4 reports the values of M(m, l) together with the bootstrap p-values of the individual tests and joint tests described earlier, for CD, DM, BP, JY and FF, using the medium preliminary lag order $\bar{p} = 10$.
+Simulations in Hong (1999) and in tables 2 and 3 show that the choice of \bar{p} is less important than the choice of p.
+We consider \bar{p} in the range 6-15 to examine the robustness of M(m, l) with respect to the choice of \bar{p} .
+We use the Daniell kernel, which maximizes the asymptotic power of M(m, l) over a class of kernels that includes the Parzen and quadratic-spectral kernels.5 described earlier, for CD, DM, BP, JY, and FF, using the medium preliminary lag order $\bar{p} = 10$.
 The results for other \bar{p} are quite similar and not reported here.
 We use the 5% significance level here.
-For comparison, note that M(m, l) has an asymptotic
+For comparison, note that M(m, l) has an asymptotic one-sided N(0, 1) distribution, so the asymptotic critical value at the 5% level is 1.65.